ELmounikor/42-So_long-random-map-generator/README.md

 After cloning the repo, run "make".

+if you want to use the maze generator run "make maze"

 ### Mandatory part map

 if you just did the mondatory part you will want to run the following command: